bb511/adl1t_datamaker/L1Trigger_data/h5convert/README.md

 | `orbit` | The orbit includes all bunch crossings that happen in the time it takes for the 2500 bunches introduced into the LHC to complete one orbit. | :heavy_check_mark: |
 | `time`  | The time since the start of the run in seconds. | :heavy_check_mark: |
 | `nPV_true` | The pileup of the events, i.e., the number of auxiliary proton collisions that happen in the same event. | :heavy_check_mark: |

-# Prescale Files

-The menu files are prescale files that determine the rate of certain objects as they are recorded by the trigger.
-For example, `L1_SigleMuOpen` might trigger all the time, and hence only one in `n` values are actually recorded, where `n=63000` for the 2022 and specifies the number of successfull triggerings.